 Use Laravel when:

-• Security and scalability are critical requirements.
+- Security and scalability are a requirement.

-• You need a structured and maintainable codebase.
+- You want structured and maintainable code.

 Conclusion